YiliangTracyZhang/GENJI/README.md

 ## Tutorial

-You can download SUPERGNOVA by:
+You can download GENJI by:

 ```
 $ git clone https://github.com/YiliangTracyZhang/GENJI